elastic-interval/pretenst-com/index.md

 Tensegrity structures are really hard to build, but the results are very satisfying, so the mission became to

-    make it easier so that more people could do it
+    make it easier so that more people can do it

 **Pretenst** tensegrity structures are built by hand, but the tension is connected up while the cords are [**slack**](https://subgenius.fandom.com/wiki/Slack) so it's never about pulling a cord tight.